Hurricane vs. Named Storm vs. Wind/Hail Deductibles

 - Wind/Hail Deductible

 - Named Storm Deductible

 - Earthquake Deductible

 - Flood Deductible

-For you, the homeowner, you use the deductible associated with what caused the damage.
-While some deductibles are very obvious, there is more confusion around the Hurricane vs Named Storm vs Wind Deductibles, especially in certain coastal home insurance policies.
+Use the deductible associated with the peril that caused the damage.
+While some deductibles are very obvious, there is more confusion around the Hurricane vs. Named Storm vs. Wind Deductibles, especially in specific coastal home insurance policies.

 - Wind Deductible - if wind damages your property from a storm that is not a named storm or hurricane, use this deductible.

-- Named Storm Deductible - if a storm damages your property that is named, use this deductible. (unless that named storm is a hurricane AND you have a hurricane deductible).
-Storms are named by the US National Weather Service, the US National Hurricane Center, or the US National Oceanic and Atmosphere Administration (NOAA).
+- Named Storm Deductible - if a named storm damages your property, use the named storm deductible. (unless that named storm is a hurricane AND you have a hurricane deductible).
+Storms are "named" by the US National Weather Service, the US National Hurricane Center, or the US National Oceanic and Atmosphere Administration (NOAA).

 - Hurricane Deductible - if a hurricane damages your property, use this deductible.
-To be at least a Category 1 hurricane, winds have to be sustained at 74 mph or more.
+A hurricane must have sustained winds at 74 mph or more to be at least a Category 1 Hurricane.
 Any category 1-5 hurricane would fall under this deductible.
-Note: some states require at least a cat 2 hurricane in order for the hurricane deductible to be activated
+Note: some states require at least a Cat 2 hurricane for the hurricane deductible to be activated.

 Now keep in mind that hurricane damage is a subset of wind damage.
 So if your policy does not have a hurricane deductible, the wind deductible would apply if you have hurricane damage.
 To see how these relate more visually:

-Hope you now have a better understanding of home insurance deductibles!
+Now you have a better understanding of home insurance deductibles!

 At your service,